 The Wurtele’s later hired Phillip Baxter as their consulting winemaker who also used to help make wine at Fife Vineyards.
 Phillip moved to Napa Valley in 1969 and worked at Charles Krug Winery; later he became the head winemaker at Rutherford Hill Winery.
 His son Phillip Jr and his wife Claire currently own and operate BAXTER, a hillside located winery about a 20-minute drive from Elk on the coastline which focuses on wines from Anderson Valley and other parts of Mendocino County.
 They also operate a small tasting room next to Highway 128 in Philo (Anderson Valley) which is about a 30-minute drive from the winery.

 It was through his father’s role at Terra Valentine that his son Sam Baxter was hired as cellarmaster in 1999 a year after he graduated from the University of California Davis with a degree in enology.
 Later Sam became head winemaker and ultimately General Manger of Terra Valentine.
+In additional to operating Terra Valentine, he also consults for several small wine brands.

 When ownership changed, Terra Valentine was no longer tied to the estate model of vineyard ownership.
 Because of this change, Sam relished the new opportunities including being able to source grapes from select vineyards throughout the valley.
-However, the desire to own his own vineyard piece of Napa Valley came to fruition in late 2015 when they purchased a 112-acre property called Spring Summit Ranch located at 2200 feet high on the uppermost slopes of the Spring Mountain appellation; a tiny house is also located on the property replacing the previous structure which burned along with nearly the entire property in the Glass Fire of 20202.
-Along with Paloma, these are the two highest vineyard properties on Spring Mountain.
-This site was not planted to vines at the time of their purchase; approximately 90% of the property is in Sonoma County within the Fountaingrove Appellation, which extends almost all the way to the northern city limits of Santa Rosa.
-Ten percent of this property is in Napa Valley within the Spring Mountain Appellation.
+However, the desire to own his own vineyard piece of Napa Valley came to fruition in late 2015 when he purchased a 112-acre property called Spring Summit Ranch located at 2200 feet in elevation.
+A tiny house is also located on the property which replaced the previous structure which burned along with nearly the entire property in the Glass Fire of 2020.

 Regardless, the views from the top are spectacular taking in the hilly landscape looking west in Sonoma County all the way to a gap leading to the Russian River in the distance – with also excellent views of Mt.
 St. Helena and a tiny sliver of the northernmost part of Napa Valley floor.
 From here, one can also look down into the canyon that contains the headwaters of Santa Rosa Creek – the same creek the runs through downtown Santa Rosa.

-Sam and Angela debuted an exciting label in early 2015, Foretell which focuses on small production (around 100 cases) Pinot Noir and Cabernet Sauvignon.
+Sam debuted an exciting label in early 2015, Foretell which focuses on small production (around 100 cases) Pinot Noir and Cabernet Sauvignon.
 The name of this wine is based around the idea of a winemaker trying to “foretell” or predict the characteristics of a wine and how it will age – starting from the vineyard, through the wine making process through its aging.

 Select Wines